 Which RGB Adapter should I use?

 If your device will connect to a motherboard with a 3-pin connector, the odds are very high that this will work for you.
 This includes a wide range of cases with integrated RGB, fans, coolers, GPU brackets and more.
 In fact, these days, just about everything targeting PC lighting will either have this connector on it "natively" or will come bundled with an adapter that connects to it.
-For that reason, this is a "go-to" adapter.
+For that reason, this is the "go-to" adapter and our best selling item.
+Since we first discovered that this was possible and put the very first batch of these adapters up for sale back in November, 2019, we've sold over 10,000 worldwide.

 However, it is not without its issues.
 First, this connector is friction-based - it's held in place by the friction between the pins and the socket.
 Just a little variation in either the pins or the socket will make the connection loose and prone to disconnects.
 Because of that, we recommend that you use some electrical tape to ensure that the connection stays tight.
 Some devices are even coming with "connection locks" because of this issue - that should give you an idea of how common the problem really is.
 Second, it is possible to wind up connecting this to a 4-pin, 12V RGB header, which will completely destroy your 5V digital RGB LEDs.
 Even though the connection is keyed (by the removal of a pin), it's possible to use a 4-pin extension to wind up connecting this to a 12V header.
-We've seen folks do that.
+And while it does take some effort, we've actually seen folks do this - resulting in an uncontrolled and unplanned release of magic blue smoke.

 Before Asus and MSI came along, this was the most commonly seen connector for addressable RGB - a 3-pin JST-SM connection.
 It's also sometimes referred to as just plan "JST" but that's not accurate.
 JST is a company - Japan Solderless Terminals - that makes a wide variety of different types of connectors.
 The SM series is just one type and we also see other types of JST connectors, such as XH and PH, used in some computer RGB implementations.
 It's a connector that you will often see on inexpensive, off-the-shelf WS2812B strips that you can get from a wide variety of sources that don't specifically target computer system RGB.
 It's a good, solid connection with a positive lock that doesn't come loose easily.
 In that way, it's far superior to the "motherboard" style connector adopted by the various motherboard manufacturers.
 However, it doesn't have a wire-to-board interface and it's a bit bulky, making it somewhat less than ideal for use in computer system RGB, where you need to connect to the board (somehow) and space can often be tight.